Forms are made up of different types of form blocks:

 Question blocks can prompt the user to enter text or numbers (integers or decimals).
 Or, you can prompt the user to choose from a list of options (multiple-choice), or select multiple items from a list (multiple selections).* You can also create Yes/No questions.

-Using question blocks, you can also prompt students to upload a photo.
+Using question blocks, you can prompt students to upload a photo.
 For example, as part of a pre-screening form, you could require students to take a photo of their temperature and submit it as the answer to a question about having a fever.